Jaspero/fireshop/README.md

 Fireshop is a webshop built on [firebase](https://firebase.google.com/) and the [Angular](https://angular.io/) framework.

-Note: JMS is in active development and shouldn't be used in a production environment.
+**Note**: Fireshop is in active development and shouldn't be used in a production environment.

 ## Supports